mflova/mflova-coding-guidelines/python/parallel.md

    variables by different threads.
  - Joins: `joins()` is used in the parent thread to wait for the child thread to finish its execution.
  - Conditional Variables: With `Condition()` you can instatie them.
-It contains teh same functionalities as mutex (therefore you can lock and release) but you can also `wait` and `notify` to make a thread wait and notify to wake up the waiting threads to re-evaluate the condition.
+It contains the same functionalities as mutex (therefore you can lock and release) but you can also `wait` and `notify` to make a thread wait and notify to wake up the waiting threads to re-evaluate the condition.